joaocolombari/Projeto2023/docs/atividade_17/README.md

 Here the MUL is instantiated with the inputs a and b and the 2 * Width - 1 temporary result variable as an output.
 The ALU result is associated with the MUL result's most significant bits whenever the ALUControl equals the ones defined as the multiplication.

 In order to make everything work, the riscv_pkg had to be updated with the new funct7 vector.
 With all these changes done, the new riscvsingle, controller, aludec and alu error logs and RTL viewers were obtained in Quartus and are available in "./simulacoes_quartus".
+This finally finishes the project.

+## Future Work

+Altho the risc and the multiplier work, there are some changes that should be futurelly done.
+They are the following:

+- Modifying the mul.vhd file in such a fashion that the multiplications occur right independently on the position of the signed or unsigned numbers, and thus;

+- Removing the logic made to test for signed values and the absolute function since there would be no longer a need for such logic;

+- Implementing the "*" operator as an instance for the mul.vhd component.

 <!-- REFERENCES -->
 [1]: https://riscv.org/wp-content/uploads/2017/05/riscv-spec-v2.2.pdf